-If a student arrives late to school, they will report to the Attendance Team in the foyer to sign in.
-Students arriving late between 8:31am and 8:50am will be issued with a P1 20 minute detention slip.
+Students arriving late between 8:30am and 8:50am will be issued with a P1 20 minute detention slip.
 Students arriving between 8:51am and 9:10am will be issued with a P1 40 minute detention slip.
-Any student arriving after 9:11am will be issued with a P1 60 minute detention slip.
+These students will receive an L code in the registers.
+Students arriving after 9:00am without a valid reason will be issued with P1 60 minute detention slip and marked U on the register.
+Student attendance an punctuality information is accessible to parents live on Class Charts.